don-sabu/Miniproject-Works/_Docs/Zeroth_review_presentation/Pranav.md

     1. Data Type: The data primarily consists of handwritten marks written by teachers on answer sheets.

-    2. Variability: The handwriting styles may vary significantly among different teachers, requiring robust preprocessing techniques for accurate extraction.
+    2. Variability: The handwriting styles may vary significantly among different teachers, requiring robust preprocessing techniques for accurate data extraction.

     3. Layout: The marks are organized in a structured layout, aligned in rows and columns corresponding to different questions or sections of the answer sheet.